 COMPENSATION FOR SPOUSE WHEN OTHER SPOUSE IS INJURED IN ACCIDENT

-Our lawyers are often asked whether a husband or wife can get a settlement or compensation for their spouse’s accident injury?
+Can a husband or wife can get a settlement or compensation for their spouse’s accident injury?
 In Minnesota, the answer is yes.

 But other contributions by a husband or wife are also important.
 For example, one of them may usually be responsible for mowing the lawn while the other entertains the children.
-One cooks and the other cleans, one does home repair and the other goes grocery shopping, one works outside the home while the other is a homemaker, etc. If one spouse is injured and unable to perform their usual duties, the other has to do twice as much work or find other help.
+One cooks and the other cleans.
+One does home repair and the other goes grocery shopping, etc. If a wife or husband is injured and unable to perform their usual duties, the other one has to do twice as much work or find other help.
 This creates a loss to the family, including the non-injured husband or wife.